kangcarol/ttt-weekend/README.md

 Thank you to the anonymous confetti creator!
 I used it as a starting point and customized it.
 Thank you to Google Fonts for Ubuntu!
+Thank you to this article/article's comments that helped me fix the animation reset: https://css-tricks.com/restart-css-animation/